 - Medical detox.
-Alcohol detox lasts 5-7 days on average, with withdrawal symptoms and vital signs closely monitored.
-During the alcohol detox, the detox staff will provide the necessary therapeutics to minimize discomfort.
+Detox lasts 5-7 days on average, with withdrawal symptoms and vital signs closely watched.
+During the detox there will be help provided to reduce pain and discomfort.

 - Psychotherapy.
-Psychotherapy is a core treatment element in alcohol recovery as well as depression management.
-Cognitive behavioral therapy (CBT) provides a blueprint for making fundamental changes in thoughts and action patterns that have kept the individual trapped in the addiction cycle, and/or that feeds the depression.
-The recovery skills learned in CBT help individuals reframe disordered thoughts, shifting them into more self-affirming self-talk, which leads to healthier behaviors and actions.
+Therapy is a core treatment element for both the depression and the alcohol problem.
+CBT provides a blueprint for making changes in thoughts and action patterns.
+The coping skills learned in CBT helps clients reframe their thoughts, which leads to healthy actions.

 - Group therapy.
-Meeting with peers or family members to discuss topics related to recovery can inspire emotional healing.
-In the group sessions there will be topics introduced by a licensed addiction specialist who then guides the discussion.
-Group therapy is an excellent source of peer and family support to help process the depression as well.
+Meeting with peers or family members to discuss recovery topics can help the healing process.
+Groups are a source of peer and family support to help process the depression as well.

-- 12-step or similar programming.
-The recovery meetings provide important social support and the opportunity to establish new sober friendships.
-The meetings offer a sense of fellowship as individuals build a new sober lifestyle.
+- Twelve Step.
+The recovery meetings provide social support and a chance to make new sober friendships.
+The meetings can help people build a new sober lifestyle.

-- Complementary activities.
-Rounding out rehabilitation are several activities that augment the evidence-based therapies, including practicing mindfulness, yoga class, therapeutic massage, art therapy, and outdoor recreational therapy.
+- Holistic activities.
+Rounding out rehab are several activities that enhance the basic therapies.
+These include mindfulness, yoga classes, massage, art therapy, and outdoor therapy.

-When an individual is committed to sobriety, both alcohol use disorder and depressive disorder are highly treatable.
-Individuals that stay the course and continue with aftercare activities have the potential to reclaim their lives and enjoy a fulfilling future.
+When an individual is committed to a sober lifestyle, both alcohol use disorder and depressive disorder are highly treatable.
+People that stay the course and keep up with aftercare can reclaim their lives and enjoy a fulfilling future.

 LifeSync Malibu a Leader in Addiction Recovery Los Angeles

-LifeSync Malibu is a premier addiction and dual diagnosis treatment program that remains at the forefront of the recovery industry.
-Using the most recent evidence-based modalities, the compassionate clinical team at LifeSync Malibu is ready to guide you on your recovery journey, partnering with you every step of the way.
-If you are quitting alcohol and have seen your depression symptoms intensify, reach out to our admissions specialists for the help you deserve.
-Call us today at (866) 491-4426.
+LifeSync Malibu is a premier treatment program that uses the most recent evidence-based techniques.
+The team at LifeSync Malibu is ready to guide you on your recovery journey, partnering with you every step of the way.
+If you are quitting alcohol and have seen your depression symptoms get worse, reach out to us!
+Connect with us today at (866) 491-4426.